Header blog

 • Please note that building and equipping a technology centre is not sufficient per se.
 The applicant(s) also need to be qualified to operate such a centre and be able to offer technical support to the users of the centre, either in-house or outsourced.

 • If the goal is commercial (profit generation and distributing dividends), then it falls into Category 3 or Category 4.
-Category 1 only applies to projects that do not generate any revenue (which appears unlikely in the case of industrial zones)
+Category 1 only applies to projects that do not generate any revenue.

 Can a private commercial company apply for a project in Category 2 (not-for-profit, revenue generating)?